-The appeals process is more challenging, and you are less likely to have your claim accepted, than if you apply via the standard extenuation route.
-This is because you will need to prove that you had extenuating circumstances at the time of assessment, and that you also have a good reason for missing the extenuation application deadline.
+This process is more challenging, because you will need to prove that you had extenuating circumstances at the time of the assessment and that you were unable to apply for extenuation before the deadline.

 How do I apply?

-This section asks for your personal details, including contact information and details of your course.
-You will be asked if you wish to appeal or complain.
-Please select ‘appeal’, which will open the rest of the appeals form.
+This section asks you for your personal details, then asks you if you are submitting an appeal or a complaint.
+Select ‘appeal’, and this will open the remainder of the form.